GenesisFR/HowToBecomeGoodAtShooters/README.md

 - only possible with some form of CC (Eclipse, Hunter's Fury, fire grenades)
 - deadly when combined with the Striker shield, a shotgun with Pummel or Negotiator's Dilemma
 - try to make your way to spawn closets before the current enemy wave is cleared
+- you can't directly put mobs that are still inside a spawn closet under status effects or damage them with explosives

 ### Status effects
 - a player cannot put a teammate under status effects, therefore, environmental hazards next to a teammate should be triggered before the AI does